cal-poly-dxhub/generic-chatbot-framework/README.md

         # For OpenSearch Serverless
         standbyReplicas: <'ENABLED' | 'DISABLED', Indicates whether to use standby replicas for the collection.
 Default is ENABLED>
+        allowFromPublic: <Boolean flag determining whether the collection is accessible over the internet from public networks, default is false>
     ```
     Example for pgvector:
     ```yaml